avexxx3/Ragraa/README.md

 *  GPA Calculator to ease your suffering near the end of the semester.
 Calculates GPA based on MCA for relative subjects, so the actual grade may vary

 ## Screenshots

 <img src="https://github.com/avexxx3/Ragraa/blob/master/.github/readme-images/Login.jpg" width = "190"> <img src="https://github.com/avexxx3/Ragraa/blob/master/.github/readme-images/Home.jpg" width = "190"> <img src="https://github.com/avexxx3/Ragraa/blob/master/.github/readme-images/Marks.jpg" width = "190"> <img src="https://github.com/avexxx3/Ragraa/blob/master/.github/readme-images/Attendance.jpg" width = "190"> <img src="https://github.com/avexxx3/Ragraa/blob/master/.github/readme-images/Calculator.jpg" width = "190">

 ## Releases

 [Latest release](https://github.com/avexxx3/Ragraa/releases/latest)

+## Instructions

+Since the app doesn't have access to Flex API, it cannot login without having solved the recaptcha.
+So you must refresh (which just logs you in again) and solve the captcha that pops up to update your marks/attendance.

+You have to choose the current semester (only once though, it remembers!) in the login screen, because Flex only shows the current semester's marks.

+Also, the app only exists in dark mode.
+Fine-tuning the colors in the dark was too much for my eyes, thank you for your understanding.

 ## Features I'd like to implement